fbpx

 Where is the best place to stay in Santorini?

 Fira has a similar feel to Oia but feels much less crowded at any time of the day.
-This is the place to enjoy the best sunset caldera views as there are many restaurants on the cliff overlooking the caldera.
+This is the place to enjoy the best sunset caldera views.
+There are many restaurants on the cliffs overlooking the caldera.

 Fira is not only a shoppers’ paradise but also offers great views from all the many small cobblestone streets.
 The town has many iconic blue dome churches with spectacular backdrops to create the perfect photo opportunities.